maxreiss123/GeneExpressionProgramming.jl/README.md

 # VGeneExpressionProgramming for symbolic regression
-The repository contains the implementation of the Gene Expression Programming[1] in conjunction with the semantic backpropagation approach developed in[2].
-Here, the target is to reach dimensional homogeneity for physical dimensions through the cause of the exploration.
+The repository contains the implementation of the Gene Expression Programming [1], whereby the 'V' refers to the internal representation of the equation as a vector of integers.
+This representation allows a lower memory footprint, leading to faster processing of the application of the genetic operators.
+Moreover, the implementation also contains a mechanism for semantic backpropagation, ensuring dimensional homogeneity for physical units [2].

 # How to use it?
 - Install the package: